Skip to main content

 TIP

-All the available command line options are listed in CEEMS LB CLI docs.
+All available command-line options are listed in the CEEMS LB CLI documentation.

-CEEMS LB supports both TSDB and Pyroscope backends and it starts a load balancing server for each of TSDB and Pyroscope when both backends are configured.
-In order to control the address of each instance of CEEMS LB, --web.listen-address can be repeated.
-The first configured address will be used for TSDB and second one for Pyroscope.
-For example, when CEEMS LB is launched as follows:
+The CEEMS LB supports both TSDB and Pyroscope backends and starts a load balancing server for each of TSDB and Pyroscope when both backends are configured.
+To control the address of each instance of CEEMS LB, --web.listen-address can be repeated.
+The first configured address will be used for TSDB and the second one for Pyroscope.
+For example, when the CEEMS LB is launched as follows:

 ceems_lb --web.listen-address="localhost:7030" --web.listen-address=":10030"